In this Article

 The air you breathe inside your home is a dangerous cocktail of irritants, carcinogens, harmful chemicals, neurotoxins, dust mites, allergens and bacteria.
 All this comes from your day-to-day use products at home.
 When the air inside your home is contaminated with such particles, it is called indoor air pollution.
 This can affect people of all ages, and in serious cases, even cause massive health issues and developmental disorders, especially in babies.
 Here are some of the common indoor air pollutants:

 1. Mould Growth

-Mould and Fungal spores are a significant contributor to indoor air pollution.
+Mould and fungal spores, especially during the monsoon season, are a significant contributor to indoor air pollution.